Lightroom vs Capture One (2026): Best Photo Editing Software?

 → Choose Lightroom if:

-You shoot landscapes, travel, or events, want cloud sync across phone/tablet/desktop, need Photoshop integration, or are on a budget at $9.99/month.
+You shoot landscapes, travel, or events, want cloud sync across phone/tablet/desktop, need Photoshop integration, or are on a budget at $9.99/month for both Lightroom and Photoshop.

 → Consider neither if:

-You want a completely free RAW editor — try Darktable (open-source) or RawTherapee for free professional-grade editing.
+You want a completely free RAW editor — try Darktable (open-source, cross-platform) or RawTherapee for free professional-grade editing with no subscription or cost.

 Frequently Asked Questions